matthutchinson/videosnap/README.md

 VideoSnap is an OSX command line tool for recording video and audio from any attached capture device.

-You can specify which device to capture from, the duration, encoding, delay period (before capturing starts) and disable audio capturing.
+You can specify which device to capture from, the duration, encoding and a delay period (before capturing starts).
+You can also disable audio recording.

 By default VideoSnap will capture both video and audio from the default capture device at 30fps, with a Medium quality preset and a short (0.5s) warm-up delay.